-The upper limb or arm is a functional unit of the upper body.
-It consists of 3 sections, the upper arm, forearm, and hand.
+The upper extremity or arm is a functional unit of the upper body.
+It consists of three sections, the upper arm, forearm, and hand.
 It extends from the shoulder joint to the fingers and contains 30 bones.
 It also consists of many nerves, blood vessels (arteries and veins), and muscles.
-The nerves of the arm are supplied by 1 of the 2 major nerve plexus of the human body, the brachial plexus.
+The nerves of the arm are supplied by one of the two major nerve plexus of the human body, the brachial plexus.

 During the third week of development, the trilaminar embryonic disc is formed.
 Three layers, the endoderm, mesoderm, and ectoderm, are differentiated.
 The notochord is formed from mesoderm, and the overlying ectoderm becomes the neural plate.
 During the fourth week, the upper and lower limb buds begin to form.
 Muscle, bone, blood vessels, and lymphatics are all formed from the mesoderm, while the peripheral nerves are differentiated neural crest cells.